List of historical acts of tax resistance: Tax resistance during the French Revolution

 During the French Revolution and its aftermath, customs houses were burned by mobs; tax rolls were destroyed; excise collectors were made to renounce their jobs, then were run out of town (or in some cases killed).
 Popular tax resistance was directed both against the toppling monarchy and against the governments that would try to replace it.

 War taxes were levied before and after French revolutionary troops occupied the German Rhineland and the Southern Netherlands during the War of the First Coalition.
 Churches and monasteries were taxed heavily before they were dissolved.
-Huge amounts of gold and silver objects, many from the Middle Ages and irreplaceable, were melted down in this period in order to pay for these taxes.
+Huge amounts of gold and silver objects, many from the Middle Ages and irreplaceable, were melted down in this period to pay for these taxes.
 Protests occurred but did not help.
 The famous Trier Cathedral treasure suffered immensely; only twelve objects of precious metal survived.
 The equally rich Treasury of the Basilica of Saint Servatius in Maastricht lost 80% of its treasures, even though many precious objects were hidden in private homes.
 Aachen Cathedral Treasury remained largely untouched because the most valuable pieces were sent away to Paderborn in time.